 Latency or service interruptions during data transfer can yield difficulties in data replication.
 The process

-Synchronizing updates between distributed environments is complicated because copying data from a range of sources at different time intervals can result in some datasets going out of sync with the rest.
+Synchronizing updates between distributed environments is complicated because copying data from various sources at different time intervals can result in some datasets going out of sync with the rest.

 To tackle this challenge, database admins should ensure that data is updated consistently.
 The data replication process should be carefully planned, implemented, appraised, and polished as needed to improve the process.